khaeru/jp-report-tex/README.md

 Caveats
 -------
-Issues sometimes encountered when using these style files are listed here, for reference.
+Issues sometimes encountered when using these style files are listed here, for convenience.

 ### Incorrect table of contents entries for sections
-Symptom: If a new ((sub)sub)section begins at the start of a new page, and there is a figure at the bottom of the preceding page, the page number for the section in the table of contents is incorrect.
+**Symptom:** If a new ((sub)sub)section begins at the start of a new page, and there is a figure at the bottom of the preceding page, the page number for the section in the table of contents is incorrect.

-Fix: Insert a `\clearpage` (LyX: *Insert → Formatting → Clear Page*) command before the new section.
+**Fix:** Insert a `\clearpage` (LyX: *Insert → Formatting → Clear Page*) command before the new section.

 TODOs
 -----
 - Document paths for Windows users.
 - Enhance `jp-report.module` to obviate more manual settings in LyX.
+- Contents of the documents in `template` are slightly misleading, because they refer to version 1.2 of this template.
+Update.

 Authors
 -------
 - Erwan Monier <<emonier@MIT.EDU>>
-- Paul Natsuo Kishimoto \<pnk@MIT.EDU>>
+- Paul Natsuo Kishimoto <<pnk@MIT.EDU>>

 [1]: http://globalchange.mit.edu
 [2]: http://globalchange.mit.edu/research/publications/reports/all
 [3]: http://en.wikibooks.org/wiki/LaTeX/Bibliography_Management#BibTeX
 [4]: http://wiki.lyx.org/LyX/UserDir

-[^1]: Although the LaTeX code in these templates has been assembled from publicly-available snippets and is likewise publicly available, *only* PDF documents downloaded from the Joint Program website are official JP Reports.